atomone-hub/atomone/CONTRIBUTING.md

 User-facing repos should adhere to the trunk based development branching model: https://trunkbaseddevelopment.com.
 User branches should start with a user name, example: `{moniker}/{issue#}-branch-name`.

-Gaia follows [semantic versioning](https://semver.org), but with the some deviations to account for state-machine and API breaking changes.
+AtomOne follows [semantic versioning](https://semver.org), but with the some deviations to account for state-machine and API breaking changes.
 See [RELEASE_PROCESS.md](./RELEASE_PROCESS.md) for details.

 ### PR Targeting